Authors: Pau Herrero (Imperial College London) and Dan Brown (Oxford Brookes University)

 */

-if (safetySystem.hasCarbRecommendation()) {
+(safetySystem.hasCarbRecommendation()) {

 String carbRecommendaton = safetySystem.getCarbRecommendationAsString();